EliasTechnik/EnglishPresentation/readme.md

 ## Parts of the Project

 I thought about the project and how I can accomplish all the features in a practicable manner.
-For convenience I wanted to do the solution to be wireless but also without the hassle to connect to an existing network.
+For convenience I wanted the solution to be wireless to but also without the hassle to connect to an existing network.
 The solution I came up with looks like that:

 ![Overview of the system components](img/overview.png)